vacp2p/vac.dev/_posts/2020-04-16-wechat-replacement-need.md

 ---
 layout: post
-name:  "What Would a WeChat Replacement Need?"
+name: 'What Would a WeChat Replacement Need?'
-title:  "What Would a WeChat Replacement Need?"
+title: 'What Would a WeChat Replacement Need?'
 date: 2020-04-16 12:00:00 +0800
 author: oskarth
 published: true
 permalink: /wechat-replacement-need
-categories: research
+category: research
 summary: What would a self-sovereign, private, censorship-resistant and open alternative to WeChat look like?
 image: /assets/img/tianstatue.jpg
 discuss: https://forum.vac.dev/t/discussion-what-would-a-wechat-replacement-need/42